Scheduled at 2:00pm in Cotton Creek II on Thursday, November 21 (2019).#30162

 All Areas, Cognitive/Learning, Deaf/Hard of Hearing

-Accessible Educational Materials, Administrative/Campus Policy, Assistive Technology, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Technology, Legal, Procurement, Research, Uncategorized, Web/Media Access
+Accessible Course Design, Accessible Educational Materials, Administrative/Campus Policy, Assistive Technology, Legal, Procurement, Research, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Wendy Mejia is a Customer Success Manager at Rev in Austin, Texas.
 She works with enterprise clients beginning with on-boarding and implementation, through product adoption.
 As a CSM, Wendy builds meaningful relationships with stakeholders to become a trusted adviser and advocate.
 Wendy creates and implements customer action plans, working closely with Product and Sales teams, in order to ensure the customers objectives and business needs are realized.
 In this position, Wendy has worked with government and education clients, as well as other industries, to leverage Rev’s caption and transcription service lines to ensure accessibility, drive viewer engagement, and identify actionable insights.
 Wendy graduated from the University of Texas with a Biomedical Engineering degree with a focus on Cellular and Biomolecular Engineering.